aaron-grau/curic/html-css/readings/css_selectors_precedence.md

 **Inline Styles**

-Inline styling violates the CSS rule of being too specific and therefore should not be used in practice.
+Inline styling is simply too specific and should not be used in practice.
 Inline styles are applied directly to the HTML document with a style attribute.

 ```html
 <span style="font-weight:bold;color:black;">Bold and Black Text</span>